archeranimesh/HeadFirstPython/README.md

 ### Step - 2 : Setup VS Code ###

-Open the root folder of the code into VS Code.
+Open the root folder of the code in VS Code.
 It will not detect the virtual environment as there is no file with python code.
 Create a file with `.py` extension.

-The moment we create the file, VS Code will ask for the python environment.
+The moment we create the file, VS Code will ask about the python environment.
 Select the one which we created as `.env`, as shown below.

 ![Virtual Environment of VsCode](DOCS/images/VsCodeEnv.png "Virtual Environment in Vs Code")

-In my VS Code, I also have enabled the Black code formatter for Python and it is triggered on save of file using these settings.
+In my VS Code, I also have enabled the Black code formatter for Python and it is automatically triggered on saving the file using these settings.

 ````
 "python.formatting.provider": "black",